Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Rollback the dataset after a failed refresh

-    Rollback the twingraph on a dataset after a failed refresh
+    Rollback the twingraph on a dataset after a failed refresh Note: This endpoint is activated only if &#x60;csm.platform.twincache.useGraphModule&#x60; property is set to true

 ### Parameters